isomerpages/mol-services/_buying-a-hdb/00f-lease.md

 ### There will be payment required at this step

-Do find out more about the [required payments](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/staggered-downpayment-scheme) when you sign the Agreement for Lease.
+Do find out more about the <a href="https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/staggered-downpayment-scheme" target="_blank">required payments</a> when you sign the Agreement for Lease.